itzAmil/student-placement-predictor/README.md

-# 🎓 Student Placement Predictor
+# Student Placement Predictor

 **Student Placement Predictor** is a Machine Learning project that predicts whether a student is likely to be placed based on their academic and personal attributes.
-The project explores classification algorithms and deploys a live web application to assist institutions and students with early insights into placement readiness.
+The project explores classification algorithms and deploys a web application to assist institutions and students with early insights into placement readiness.

-This project demonstrates how machine learning classification models (SVC and Random Forest) can be built and trained using Scikit-learn, and deployed via a Flask-based web interface.
+This project demonstrates how machine learning classification models (SVC and Random Forest) can be built and trained using Scikit-Learn, and deployed via a Flask-based web interface.

 ---

-## 🚀 Features
+## Features

 - Cleaned and preprocessed student dataset
 - Feature scaling using StandardScaler
-- Classification models tested: ✅ Support Vector Classifier (SVC), ✅ Random Forest
+- Classification models tested: Support Vector Classifier (SVC), Random Forest
 - Web application using Flask + HTML
 - Real-time placement prediction based on user inputs

 ---

-## 🧠 How It Works
+## How It Works

 1. User fills in academic and personal details through the web interface
 2. The backend applies preprocessing and feeds the input into the trained ML model